‘The Conners’ Fans React To Dan’s Latest Heartbreak As Katey Sagal Returns For Surprising Scene

 Spoiler alert: This article contains spoilers from The Conners episode “The Icewoman Cometh.”

-The Conners fans are speaking out after Dan’s chance at happiness seemingly went into the trashcan.
+The Conners fans are speaking out after Dan’s chance at happiness seemingly went into the trash can.

 On the most recent episode of the Roseanne spinoff, the Conner patriarch (John Goodman) revealed that he missed Louise, the high school friend (played by Katey Sagal) who was looking for more than just friendship with him.

-After Dan decided to surprise Louise on her tour with her rock band, he was stunned to see her backstage making out with another guy.
-The brokenhearted father of three dropped the bouquet of flowers he had brought for Louise into the trashcan and left the bar miserable.
+After Dan decided to surprise Louise on the tour with her rock band, he was stunned to see her backstage making out with another guy.
+The brokenhearted father of three dropped the bouquet of flowers he had brought for Louise into the trash can and left the bar miserable.
 She never saw him.

 Fans now think that Dan’s comment that his late wife Roseanne would want him to be “miserable” without her could be true.